 - Developers don’t need to be jack of all trades

 The true beauty of a component-based development environment is that developers can remain specialists within their own fields of preference while still being able to build applications that require a mix of skills.
 Reuse not only shortens delivery timelines, but also allows developers to make use of components developed by people with very different skillset to their own.

 Need assistance with creating a component-based view of your software products?
 Our team of analysts have extensive experience within this field and can help build your component library for you.
-Give us a call on 021 447 5696 or email email@example.com to discuss consulting options to suit your specific needs.
+Give us a call on 021 447 5696 or get in touch by using the contact form on our contact page here or visit our LinkedIn page here to discuss consulting options to suit your specific needs.